mhfereydouni/laravel-rabbitmq-communication/README.md

 ### Mark an event to be published on RabbitMQ

-The only thing you must do is to make sure your event implements `Sokanacademy\RabbitMQ\Support\ShouldPublish` interface and that's it.
+The only thing you must do is to make sure your event implements `MHFereydouni\RabbitMQ\Support\ShouldPublish` interface and that's it.
 All of the event's public properties will be published, and you can have access to them in your consumer.
 Make sure these properties are primitive or Arrayable.